Artakarak/SQL_Data_Job_Analysis/README.md

 Each query for this project aimed at answering the above questions of the ML job market.

 ### 1. Top-Paying Remote ML Jobs.
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered ML positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying (Top 10) opportunities in the field.

 ```sql
 SELECT